 Let’s first have a quick look at all versions of it:

-- Google Pixel & Google Pixel XL- Launched in 2016, these come with a circular icon theme and offers free unlimited full-quality photo storage.
+- Google Pixel & Google Pixel XL- Launched in 2016, these come with a circular icon theme and offer free unlimited full-quality photo storage.

 - Google Pixel 2 & Google Pixel 2XL -The 2nd generation Google Pixel was launched in 2017.
 The XL version contains very slim bezels, like iPhone X smartphones.
 It even facilitates a far better camera in comparison to its competitors.

 - Google Pixel 3a & Google Pixel 3a XL - They are less expensive versions of the 3 and 3 XL.
-The notable differences are 3a entails a single selfie camera, whereas 3 has a dual selfie camera.
+The notable difference is that 3a entails a single selfie camera, whereas 3 has a dual selfie camera.

 - Google Pixel 4 & Google Pixel 4 XL - Launched in 2019, the fourth generation drastically enhanced face unlock.
 A 3rd rear-facing camera was introduced to the device.
 On the phone’s front, the notch was substituted by a standard top bezel.

-Considering key specifications and features, it is definitely worth switching from iPhone to Pixel, especially if it has been a long time you’re using an Apple device.
+Considering key specifications and features, it is definitely worth switching from iPhone to Pixel, especially if it has been a long time since you’ve been using an Apple device.

 Part 2: Notice That You Should Know Before Switching from iPhone To Google Pixel